arturmatlega/instalguru-blog-en/_drafts/what-is-timber-framing-and-how-to-install-roof-trusses.md

   A roof is one of the most important elements of every building.
 intro: Building a house is a complicated process consisting of many stages.
 A roof is one of the most important elements of every building.
 Timber framing works as a base - it determines the shape, as well as safety of the roof.
-Choosig the right roof trusses for a particular building is a highly important decision.
+Choosing the right roof trusses for a particular building is a highly important decision.
 What exactly are roof trusses and which one should you choose?
 Learn the most important facts on timber framing.